Skip to main content

 Onramps: first-time wallets are handled automatically

 When onramping to a wallet that doesn’t yet exist on-chain or lacks the target trustline, pass walletAddress in the quote request.
 Etherfuse funds the account and adds the trustline for you, folding a one-time cost into the quote fee, and delivers the tokens as a claimable balance the user signs for afterward.
+This sponsorship applies to onramps only; offramps and swaps require the wallet to already exist and be funded.
 See Onramps → Stellar: First-Time Wallet Onramp for the full claimable-balance flow (stellarClaimableBalanceId + stellarClaimTransaction).

 Offramps and swaps: fund the wallet first